Debugging๐Ÿ”—

 A --socket=session-bus or a --socket=system-bus permission must not be present for the logging to work.

-Session or system bus traffic can be audited by passing --log-session-bus and --log-system-bus respectively to flatpak run:
+Session bus traffic can be audited by passing --log-session-bus to flatpak run:

 flatpak run --log-session-bus <application-id>